What Can the Current Test Models Do?

 The Era of Autonomous Vehicles has arrived

-Self-driving Audi TTS races the 12.42-mile sprint to the summit of Pike’s Peak in 27 min (17 min shy of human record)
+Self-driving Audi TTS races the 12.42-mile sprint to the summit of Pike’s Peak in 27 min (17 minutes shy of the record for a human-driven car)

 A BMW drives itself down the Autobahn from Munich to Ingolstadt